 6. Your Second Marriage Will Go Better

 According to a U.S. Census Bureau survey, in 36% of marriages, at least one spouse has been married before.
-It makes a certain amount of sense that people who have been married and divorced, are less likely to do it again.
+It makes a certain amount of sense that people who have been married and divorced, are less likely to make the same mistakes again.
 You learn important lessons and emerge with experience.
-You’re wiser and less likely to make the same mistakes, right?
-Not exactly.
-It’s also one of numerous divorce myths floating around.
+You’re wiser and less likely to make the same mistakes.
+Right?

 7. Living Together Before Marriage Prevents Divorce

 The number of unmarried couples living together is at an all-time high.
 Many people push back the age at which they marry and test the waters first, and instances of cohabitation have risen steadily over the years.

 Couples often use this as a kind of trial run for marriage, to see if they work as a couple before tying the knot.

 From the outside, this move seems logical.
 Living together ensures you’re compatible and can happily share a home.
 It stands to reason marriages that begin like this would tend to last longer and be stronger.

 Couples who live together before marriage actually have a higher divorce rate than those who do not.

 Related Reading: 7 Things to Do Before Divorce

 It’s far too common in troubled marriages for a couple to have a child thinking it will fix all of their problems.
 Some people presume couples with children have higher rates of marital satisfaction.
 As with many divorce myths, that’s not the case as often as people think.